 Bob Franklin, Professor of Journalism Studies, Cardiff University.

 “Journalism is changing, nowhere more rapidly than in locally produced news.
 This book provides an on-the-ground glimpse of these changes as they are taking place across Europe, the UK, and the United States.
 An invaluable snapshot of a fast-moving process…and an important touchstone for research yet to be done!”

 David Ryfe, Director of the School of Journalism and Mass Communication at the University of Iowa.

 Kuhn, Raymond & Rasmus Kleis Nielsen (eds.)
-2013 (forthcoming).
+2014.
 Political Journalism in Transition: Western Europe in a Comparative Perspective.
 I.B.
 Tauris, London.
-Pre-release profile here.